 Due to this lack of clarity and certainty, there is no way to know at this time whether you would be disadvantaged economically.
 Timing for any discontinuation of LIBOR may vary across different currencies and tenors in which LIBOR is currently produced and such timing may differ from the timing for any discontinuation of other interbank offered rates (IBORs).
 In addition, the discontinuation of LIBOR may result in a mismatch between the rate referenced in your transaction and your other financial instruments, including, potentially, those instruments intended as hedges, and loans which your transaction is intended to hedge.

-In order to avoid the lack of clarity regarding the rate that your transaction would reference upon the discontinuation of USD/GBP/JPY/CHF/EUR LIBOR, you may wish to consider either (i) adhering to the protocol that ISDA will publish to include the new fallbacks in existing derivative contracts such as your transaction; or (ii) bilaterally amending your transaction to include the new fallbacks.
+In order to avoid the lack of clarity regarding the rate that your transaction would reference upon the discontinuation of USD/GBP/JPY/CHF/EUR LIBOR, you may wish to consider either (i) adhering to the protocol ISDA has published to include the new fallbacks in existing derivative contracts such as your transaction; or (ii) bilaterally amending your transaction to include the new fallbacks.
 Adherence to the ISDA protocol will amend ISDA derivatives contracts with other adhering parties so that such contracts include the new ISDA fallbacks but will not result in inclusion of the fallbacks in derivatives contracts with counterparties that do not adhere.
 The ISDA protocol will provide for standard amendments to include the new ISDA fallbacks but bilateral amendment agreements could also amend derivatives contracts with the counterparty to that agreement on terms that are mutually agreeable.

 ISDA has stated that it is aware that arrangements other than or in addition to adherence to the ISDA protocol or amending or supplementing the contractual terms of transactions with comparable proposed fallbacks may be required for swaptions, caps, floors, forward rate agreements, and in-arrears swaps.